namtoki/English/usage_structure.md

 - [補足] [理由] It's not just the fact that S V:  `It's not just the fact that` you called me during a meeting.
 - [補足] [理由] just because ... doesn't mean:    `Just because` he smiles a lot `doesn't mean` he's kind.
 - [比較] not so much A as B:                    It is `not so much` that democracy is positively good `as` that is makes impossible ...

+## QUESTION

+- [感想] How do you like O?:                    `How do you like` your new shoes?
+- [感想] Which do you prefer?:                  `Which do you prefer`, going to the movies or watching films at home?

 - [x] [opinion]     `The same is the case with (sth)`:        `The same is the case with` "hear" and "about".
 - [x] [opinion]     `It depends (sth)`:                       `It depends.` / `It depends on` the traffic. \ `It depends on` how I feel.